Workforce & Wages

 Western Michigan University

-Among the largest public universities in the United States with almost 19,000 undergraduate students, Western Michigan University is ranked among U.S. News and World Report’s top national universities and one of only four public universities in the state to be named in the top tier.
+Among the largest public universities in the United States, Western Michigan University is ranked among U.S. News and World Report’s top national universities and one of only four public universities in the state to be named in the top tier.

 Southwest Michigan First, along with other regional economic development organizations, partnered with HRM Innovations to work with employers across the seven counties of Southwest Michigan to gather pay data for a compensation survey.
 Organizations committed to this effort included Albion Economic Development Corporation, Battle Creek Unlimited, Branch County Economic Growth Alliance, Cornerstone Alliance, Marshall Area Economic Development Alliance, Southwestern Michigan Growth Alliance and Southwest Michigan First.